nocke/util/README.md

 info(`hello`, ...)
 ```

-Personally, I favor the latter for simplicity in what follows.
-Btw: there is actually [a test](test/properExports.js#L72) to ensure, I did not forget an export on either singular or grouped export („default“) side.
+I somehow favor the latter for simplicity in the actual code.

+nb: there is actually [a test](test/properExports.js#L72) to ensure, I did not forget an export on either side (singular or grouped export aka „default“) side.

+## Build

+  npm run create-types

+creates/updates typescript types (.d.ts) for the library.
+While these are rather unspecific (this is not a typescript library, not requiring transpilation…), this is picked up by many IDEs, facilitating auto completion.